ufersa/plataforma-sabia/README.md

 ## :file_folder: How This Repository is Organized

-This project codebase is organized in a monorepo:
+This project codebase is organized in a monorepo using [Lerna](https://lerna.js.org/):

 - [admin](packages/admin): it contains the project for the frontend of the platform's administrative system (built with [React Admin](https://marmelab.com/react-admin/) framework).
 - [api](packages/api): includes the code for the Rest API of the platform (built with [Adonis](https://adonisjs.com/) framework).